 Just a week later I was back in Atlanta, this time standing outside a hospital room with the rest of my family, debating whether or not we would take her off the life support that was sustaining her.
 After she passed, the days flew by in a blur.
 I could hardly convince myself to be part of the planning and before I knew it we were at her funeral.
 I never cried until the moment they took her casket out of the hearse.
 It was so small.
 And for a woman who, in my eyes, had the power to harness sunshine and run through raindrops without getting wet, for someone who lived so much life for so many years, it just didn’t seem fair that somehow her whole life was supposed to be wrapped up in this one little box.
 I cried.
 I cried for hours.
 I cried through the church service and all the way to the cemetery.
 I cried when they put her in the ground and when they threw the first shovel full of dirt onto her beautiful head.
 I cried when I threw a yellow rose (her favorite) down into the ground with her and realized that was the last time I could ever give her flowers.
 Because there, on the steps of the church she took me to when I was a little girl, as they carried my grandma past me in her casket, I realized that I treated my grandma so horribly and it must have hurt her so badly.
 And I don’t know if I can ever forgive myself for that.

 Today while I was sitting there, watching them carry the little old woman to her room, I wanted so badly to get up and run from the house.
 I wanted to go to my grandmother’s old little white house and find her right inside the screen door, staring out into the neighborhood, fly swatter in hand, apron on, long gray hair pulled back in a bun.
-I wanted to walk into her small kitchen and cook and sing hymns and and do crossword puzzles and sneak peppermints from her purse.
+I wanted to walk into her small kitchen and cook and sing hymns and do crossword puzzles and sneak peppermints from her purse.
 I wanted to listen to her when she talked, watch All my Children with her and yell at the TV and talk about what I wanted to be when I grew up.
 But I can’t.
 Not anymore.
 And I shoulda been doing it when I had the chance.

 I wish that I’d told the La from so many Christmases ago that things were going to slowly begin to change and that, before I knew it, time would have gotten too far away from us and I would have done things that I would regret.
 I wish I’d had the foresight to see that it wasn’t just about me, it was about us, our memories, our beautiful relationship, not just the hurt I was feeling.
 I wish I’d not been so selfish.
 I wish… I just wish I could have told me the things I know now.

 So, maybe you don’t like the holidays all that much.
-And that’s ok.
+And that’s okay.
 I don’t either.
 But spend a little time with your family and the people who love you like family.
 Because you only have one.
-And even with their faults, the’re irreplaceable, priceless.
+And even with their faults, they’re irreplaceable.
 Play that video game with your little brother, learn that recipe from your mom she’s been trying to teach you, watch that football game with your dad.
 Because tomorrow, you may be throwing yellow roses into the ground.
 Don’t miss what you have already.
 Don’t let go of the opportunities to make right the things that you took for granted, that you made half attempts at correcting.
 Just do it.
 Just be there, be present and commit it all to memory.
 Don’t lose out on this time just because you’re busy or you’re tired or they irritate you.
 One day you’ll give anything to be able to do those things you’ll wish you’d done.

 I know I would.